-A child is considered a dependent child until his or her death, marriage, or reaching age 18, whichever comes first.
-The age 18 maximum will be extended as long as the child remains a full-time student at an accredited secondary school, college, or university.
+A child is considered a dependent child until his or her death, marriage, or reaching age 23, whichever comes first.
 However, in no event will benefits be paid beyond reaching age 23.
-The age 18 maximum will also be extended for any child who has been deemed physically or mentally impaired by an Arkansas court of competent jurisdiction for as long as such incompetence exists.
+The age 23 maximum will also be extended for any child who has been deemed physically or mentally incompetent by an Arkansas court of competent jurisdiction or by the Board of Trustees of the Arkansas Public Employees' Retirement System for as long as such incompetence exists.